awsompankaj/airflow-docker/README.md

 # Airflow-docker

-clone the repo
+Clone the repo

-##Create a bridge network
+#Create a bridge network and docker run commands to spin up postgres and then airflow.

 docker network create -d bridge airflow